Azure-Samples/azure-doc-intelligence-dynamic-models-patient/docs/docs/25-form-recognizer-studio/25-upload-training-data.md

 ## Configure CORS

-[CORS (Cross Origin Resource Sharing)](https://docs.microsoft.com/rest/api/storageservices/cross-origin-resource-sharing--cors--support-for-the-azure-storage-services?WT.mc_id=aiml-77396-cxa) needs to be configured on your Azure storage account for it to be accessible from the Form Recognizer Studio.
+[CORS (Cross Origin Resource Sharing)](https://docs.microsoft.com/rest/api/storageservices/cross-origin-resource-sharing--cors--support-for-the-azure-storage-services?WT.mc_id=aiml-77396-cxa) needs to be configured on your Azure storage account for it to be accessible from the Document Intelligence Studio.
 To configure CORS in the Azure portal, you'll need access to the CORS tab of your storage account.

 1. Select the CORS tab for the storage account.